 - Dwelling types: The CVRD has a much lower-density housing composition than BC, with single-detached dwellings making up a larger share and apartments making up a smaller share.
-This holds true in electoral area G, with single-detached dwellings composing 92% of housing units.
-There are small portions of mobile homes (4% of units), and minimal amounts of semi-detached houses (1%), duplexes (1%) and apartments (1%). - Dwelling age: Electoral area G has an older housing stock than the CVRD, with a greater share of housing units built before 1961 and between 1961-1980, and a smaller share of housing units built between 2001-2005. - Bedroom number: Electoral area G has a very similar share of unit sizes as the CVRD as a whole. - Non-market housing: Electoral area G has no non-market units and 11 households receiving rent assistance in the private market from BC Housing. - Market rental housing: There is limited data on the supply of market rental housing, and most of the supply is likely provided through the secondary rental market. - Market ownership housing: Single-detached homes have been the most desirable and expensive form of housing, followed by manufactured homes then duplexes and finally townhomes.
-It is unusual for manufactured homes to be more valuable than townhomes; it is assumed that this reflects electoral area G's manufactured homes being located on larger or better-located parcels of land than its townhome supply.
-It could also indicate that the electoral area's townhome supply is old and deteriorated.
-This market saw price stability from 2007 to 2016 as Vancouver Island's economy gradually recovered from the financial crisis of 2008.
-From 2017 to 2019, prices increased considerably each year for all unit types except townhomes.
-This suggests that since 2017 the electoral area's supply of available land has been insufficient to meet growing demand for single-detached homes, manufactured homes and duplexes.
+This holds true in electoral area H, with single-detached dwellings composing 89% of housing units.
+There is a small number of mobile homes (5% of units), and few semi-detached houses (1%), duplexes (2%), row houses (1%) and apartments (1%). - Dwelling age: Electoral area H has a disproportionate share of housing units built between 1961-1980 and 1981-1990. - Bedroom number: Electoral area H has a similar range of unit sizes as the CVRD, with a greater share of three-bedroom units. - Non-market housing: Electoral area H has no non-market units and ten households receiving rent assistance in the private market from BC Housing. - Market rental housing: There is limited data on the supply of market rental housing, and most of the supply is likely provided through the secondary rental market. - Market ownership housing: Single-detached homes have been the most desirable and expensive form of housing, followed by manufactured homes and finally duplexes.
+It is unusual for manufactured homes to be more valuable than duplexes; it is assumed that this reflects electoral area H's manufactured homes being located on larger or better-located parcels of land than its duplex supply.
+It could also indicate that the electoral area's duplex supply is old and deteriorated.
+Electoral area H had no townhomes or apartments during this time period.
+This market saw price stability from 2007 to 2017 as Vancouver Island's economy gradually recovered from the financial crisis of 2008.
+From 2017 to 2019, prices increased considerably each year for all unit types except manufactured homes.
+This suggests that since 2017 the electoral area's supply of available land has been insufficient to meet growing demand for single-detached homes and duplexes.